chagilguiab/service-reservation-module-Ginger/README.md

 Run mongo from the terminal to connect a mongo shell to the running instance

-Type 'npm seed' to seed database
+Type 'npm run seed' to seed database

 Type 'npm start' to start server